 6. Enhances Eye Health

-Recent research suggests that taking a multivitamin can help improve eye health and aid in the treatment of conditions like macular degeneration, which is an eye disease the causes vision loss and is considered the leading cause of blindness around the world.
-(12) Fortunately, studies show that multivitamins can help slow the progression of age-related macular degeneration.
-(13, 14) Not only that, but other studies have found that multivitamins may even reduce the risk of cataract symptoms, another common condition that contributes to vision loss in older adults.
-(15)
+Research suggests that taking a multivitamin can help improve eye health and aid in the treatment of conditions like macular degeneration, which is an eye disease the causes vision loss and is considered the leading cause of blindness around the world.
+Fortunately, studies show that taking multivitamins can help slow the progression of age-related macular degeneration.

 7. May Benefit Heart Health

 It’s no secret that what you put on your plate has a major impact on the health of your heart.
-Certain nutrients can reduce cholesterol level, lower blood pressure and relieve inflammation to keep your heart functioning and in top condition, which may be why some studies have found that multivitamin use may be associated with a lower risk of heart attacks and death from heart disease.
-(16, 17, 18)
+Certain nutrients can reduce cholesterol level, lower blood pressure and relieve inflammation to keep your heart functioning and in top condition.
+That may be why some studies have found that multivitamin use may be associated with a lower risk of heart attacks and death from heart disease.

 Best Multivitamins for Men